It’s Cookie Time again and I’ve updated these to include the new Lemon-Ups for 2020!

 Suggested Tools & Materials: DISCLAIMER: All of these items (or something similar) should be available in your local craft and office supply store, but I have provided Amazon affiliate links below for your reference and convenience.
 If you choose to purchase anything using my links I will earn a small commission (at no additional cost to you!) which is used to support this blog so I can continue providing free tutorials such as this!
 While you are in no way obligated to use my links, I do appreciate the support from those who do! =)

-- Free Printable (2020 Little Brownie Bakers & ABC Bakers Girl Scout Cookies)-All available in my Resource Library (Get the password below)
+- Free Printable (2020 Little Brownie Bakers & ABC Bakers Girl Scout Cookies)-Will be updated when available for the 2020-2021 season!!

 - Multiple versions available with and without prices (need a different price version?
 Let me know!)